 Here are some ways to make your flowchart infographic more engaging and easy to understand:

 - While there are exceptions, most flowcharts are read from left to right and top to bottom.
 For this reason, start your flow chart at the top left corner of your infographic.

-- Use arrows, numbers, dots, or lines to encourage readers to follow along.
+- Use flowchart symbols like arrows, numbers, dots, or lines to encourage readers to follow along.

 It only takes minutes to make a process flow chart in Piktochart.
 Watch the tutorial below:

 10. Interactive infographic